Start learning

 We believe language should never be a barrier to learning.
 That’s why every lesson comes with a clear indication of the language used and the level required to follow it.

 • Level 1: Highly visual and demonstrative.
-You can participate even with minimal language skills.
+You can participate with minimal language skills.

 • Level 2: Basic understanding of the spoken or written language is needed.